 The Open Voice Format Architecture

-The Open Voice Factory’s architecture is effectively that of a compiler – with a python ‘front end’ that accepts a PowerPoint file and created an intermediate form, and a Javascript back-end that reads the intermediate form and presents it to the user as a speech aid.
+The Open Voice Factory’s architecture is effectively that of a compiler – with a python ‘front end’ that accepts a PowerPoint file and created an intermediate form, and a JavaScript back-end that reads the intermediate form and presents it to the user as a speech aid.

 The python front end relies heavily on the open source library python-pptx, which we paid some code bounties to improve.
 The intermediate form that is created is (now) the Open Board Format, an (JSON-based) open source effort to improve speech aid compatibility that we are supporting.
-Our javascript is currently undergoing a large rewrite but is currently very low tech.
+Our JavaScript is currently undergoing a large rewrite but is currently very low tech.
 Speech synthesis is provide by Google for the online version.

 The system is broken into two main components, one to convert pptx to obf, and the other to display obf and deliver the board functionality.